hhrvoic/observation-ios/README.md

 # Usage

+In order to use the playground files you must first open the Rx.workspace, set the scheme to RxCocoa, and build the project (CMD + B) on some iOS simulator.

-Open Rx.workspace and shuffle through the Observation.playground to see different kinds of techniques to do pretty much the same result.
+Shuffle through the pages of Observation.playground to see how different kinds of observation techniques do pretty much the same result.